What types of harmful content exist online, and what is the impact to children’s offline behaviour?

 Why might this be relevant?

-The project specifically addresses harmful content online and its impact on children's offline behavior, demonstrating expertise in the area.
+Addresses harmful content online and impact on children's behavior with expertise in child safety measures.

 • Rethinking Media Literacy and Digital Skills in Europe (REMEDIS)